Dave643/Arvato_Customer_Segmentation/README.md

 ### Results

-I did identify clusters of relevance of future customers and identified positive responders to the mail-order campaign successfuly, pleased read the attached report for an extensive discussion.
+The unsupervised segment identifies clusters of potential future customers and identified positive responders to the mail-order campaign.

+Attahced report further discusses the wprk carried out.

 Licensing, Authors, Acknowledgements